ion-channel/ion-connect/docs/project.md

 }
 ```

+# Scripting / Wrapping
+Most people will need or want to script a sequence of commands.

 PRO TIP: jq (https://stedolan.github.io/jq/) can be used to pipe the output of the `ion-connect` commands, to parse directly to specific fields within the responses.

 For example, to pull just a list of rule set IDs: